NRLMMD-GEOIPS/geoips/docs/source/userguide/command_line.rst

 to develop the GeoIPS CLI.

-``config install`` installs test datasets hosted on CIRA's NextCloud instance for testing implemented process workflows.
+``config install`` installs test datasets hosted on CIRA's NextCloud instance for testing implemented processing workflows.
 For a listing of test datasets available for installation, run this command ``geoips list test-datasets``.

 To install a specific test dataset, run the command below.